This is a detailed step-by-step guide to the beer-making process. It covers wholegrain brewing or brewing with a malt extract.

 It is also important to chill the wort relatively quickly (it takes me several hours) to prevent wild yeasts and bacteria from colonizing your beer and turning into something funky.

-Here are three ways to chill the wort:
+Here are three common ways to chill the wort:

-- The boiling pot can be submerged into a bathtub filled with ice.
+- If cold tap water is scarce where you live, the boiling pot can be submerged in a bathtub filled with ice.

-- Or if you’re a Canadian brewing beer in the winter, just put the pot outside for a few hours.
+- If you’re a Canadian brewing beer in the winter, just put the pot outside for a few hours.
 (This is what we usually do).

 5. Pitching Yeast

-Once the wort has cooled, remove some wort to calculate your original gravity with a hydrometer (only required if you want to know the final ABV).
+Once the wort has cooled, remove some wort to calculate your original gravity with a hydrometer.
+(This step is only necessary if you want to know the final ABV).

-To pitch the yeast, start by sterilizing the yeast package, the mixing spoon, and EVERYTHING that touches the beer after this point.
-(I recommend doing it throughout the brewing process, but it’s more vital after boiling.)
+- To pitch the yeast, start by sanitizing the yeast package, the mixing spoon, and EVERYTHING that touches the beer after this point.

 6. Fermentation

-Using an auto-siphon, move the beer from the boiling pot into carboys.
+Using an auto-siphon, move the beer from the boiling pot into the carboys.
 Leave lots of headroom in your carboys, because the beer will bubble significantly during the fermentation process.
+We fill a 5-gallon carboy to the 4-gallon mark because we never leave enough headroom!

 Cap the carboys with airlocks and store them somewhere dark and relatively cool (67F / 19C) for around 10-14 days.

-The exact temperature range and length of time will depend on the strain of yeast, so follow the information on your package.
+The exact temperature range and length of time will depend on the strain of yeast, so follow the information on the yeast package.

-If the recipe calls for dry hopping, then you will need to add hops to the beer after the primary fermentation has finished.
+If the recipe calls for dry hopping, then need to add hops to the beer after the vigorous primary fermentation has finished.
 This final addition of hops is for flavor and to act as a preservative.
 It will result in a deliciously hoppy beer.

 7. Bottling

-I recommend racking the beer back into a STERILE boiling pot, leaving behind any remaining sludge in the bottom of the carboys.
-Then mix dextrose into the whole batch of beer, before bottling.
-This ensures that the dextrose is evenly mixed in.
+You can do this by racking the beer back into a sanitized boiling pot, leaving behind any remaining sludge in the bottom of the carboys, and mixing dextrose into the whole batch of beer, before bottling.
+Alternatively, the dextrose can be evenly divided between the carboys.

 The final specific gravity reading is taken at this point to calculate the ABV.